gfx/tiscript/README.md

 * anything that meets Turing completeness

-Note that **any features that TiTys recognizes but TypeScript compiler does not** are invalid, but not vice versa.
-This is because TiTys is a strict subset of TypeScript.
+Note that **any features TiScript recognizes, but TypeScript compiler does not** are invalid, but not vice versa.
+This is because TiScript is a strict subset of TypeScript.

 ## Similar Works